The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI

 Next, the target centroid was determined by median-averaging the data cube along the wavelength axis and fitting a 2D Gaussian to the flux values within a $5\times5$ cutout region centered on the brightest pixel in the field of view.
-Spectra were extracted using $1''$- and $3''$-wide fixed circular apertures centered on the centroid position.
+Spectra were extracted using various circular and annular apertures centered on the centroid position, with the sizes and extents chosen to avoid optically-thick regions.
 The angular sizes were converted to pixel units using the corresponding pixel scale of each channel: $0\overset{''}{.}13$ in Channel 1, $0\overset{''}{.}17$ in Channel 2, $0\overset{''}{.}20$ in Channel 3, and $0\overset{''}{.}35$ in Channel 4.

 The \texttt{jwstspec} tool enables the user to customize the level of outlier rejection in the data cubes prior to spectral extraction.
 Each pixel flux array within the spectral extraction region is smoothed using a cubic spline fit, and points that exceed a certain multiple of the flux uncertainty $\sigma$ relative to the spline model are masked as outliers.
 Given the presence of narrow, large-amplitude emission features in the spectrum of 3I, the outlier rejection threshold was set to a very high value ($100\sigma$) to prevent unintentional removal of fluorescence peaks.
 Likewise, the post-extraction spectral outlier removal threshold, which is applied to a 21-pixel-wide moving median filter, was also set to $100\sigma$ to ensure that only extreme non-astrophysical outlier points were excluded.